Slavery in the Abbasid Caliphate: Byzantine Asia Minor

 The Abbasid Caliphate made many incursions to the interior of Asia Minor, besieging strategic Byzantine cities in order to weaken Byzantine geographical defense; when this warfare resulted in a city being captured by the Caliphate, it resulted in the city being sacked and its inhabitants being captured and then sold as slaves, a known case being that of the siege and capture of Heraclea Cybistra during the Abbasid invasion of Asia Minor (806).

+The Abbasid caliph, Harun al-Rashid, who sought to promote himself as a champion of jihad, decided to lead in person a retaliatory attack with the objective of punishing the Byzantines and impressing Abbasid influence upon their emperor.
+Harun, with the other half of his forces, went west and captured the strongly fortified city of Herakleia after a month-long siege in August or September.
+The city was plundered and razed, and its inhabitants enslaved and deported to slavery in the Abbasid Caliphate.
+The fall of Herakleia was considered by the Arab chroniclers the most significant achievement of Harun's expeditions against the Byzantines, and is the central event in the narratives of Harun's retaliatory campaign against Nikephoros.

 During the Sack of Amorium in 838, the city was systematically destroyed, never to recover its former prosperity.
 Many of its inhabitants were slaughtered, and the remainder driven off as slaves.
 The city was thoroughly sacked and plundered; according to the Arab accounts, the sale of the spoils went on for five days.
 The Byzantine chronicler Theophanes Continuatus mentions 70,000 dead, while the Arab al-Mas'udi records 30,000.
 The surviving population were divided as slaves among the army leaders, except for the city's military and civic leaders, who were reserved for the caliph's disposal.
 After allowing Theophilos's envoys to return to him with the news of Amorium's fall, Mu'tasim burned the city to the ground, with only the city walls surviving relatively intact.
 Many of the survivors were released after a truce in 841, but prominent officials were taken to the caliph's capital of Samarra and executed years later after refusing to convert to Islam, becoming known as the 42 Martyrs of Amorium.